-Education and diversity efforts are central to E3S’s mission.
-We seek to contribute to the development of a new generation of scientists and engineers, increase the number of students from historically underrepresented groups in engineering who study low energy electronics, and to promote continued interest in the E3S research areas among Center participants.
-Coordinating these efforts are E3S’s Education Manger, Lea Marlor, and Diversity Director, Kedrick Perry.
+Education and diversity efforts were central to the mission of the Center for E3S.
+The overarching goal of E3S education, diversity, and outreach efforts was to contribute to the development of a new generation of scientists and engineers, increase the number of students from historically underrepresented groups in engineering who study low energy electronics, and to promote continued interest in the E3S research areas among all participants and stakeholders.

 Education & Diversity Leadership

 Nicole McIntyre served as the Director of Education for the Center for Energy Efficient Electronics Science (E3S).
 In this role, she collaborated with the Faculty Director of Education and the Center’s Executive Director to accomplish the Center’s long-term education and outreach goals with a focus of ensuring a diverse pipeline of interested students prepared for the Center’s research focus.
 She also managed the Transfer to Excellence summer research program for California Community College students.

 Ms. McIntyre holds degrees in Psychology and Social Welfare from the University of California, Berkeley, and a graduate degree in Educational Leadership from the University of San Francisco.
 She is committed to creating equitable and accessible public institutions of higher education, including inclusive environments for underrepresented students in STEM.
 She is currently the MESA Director at the College of Marin, California.